-Ana Mendoza and Pedro Trujillo have lived in Los Angeles for the last 15 years.
-Mrs. Mendoza recalls her time living in a real “slum” not too far from Temple Villas where she now resides with her husband and children.
-She recalls that for 12 years her family lived in a run down and deteriorating one bedroom apartment with her four children.
-Her children slept in the bedroom and she and her husband would sleep in the living room where they would convert the sofa into a bed.
+Ana Mendoza and Pedro Trujillo had lived in Los Angeles for 15 years.
+Ana talks about living in slum housing not too far from Temple Villas where she now lives with her husband and their four children.
+Her family of six were crammed into a run down and crumbling one bedroom apartment.
+Her children slept in the bedroom and she and her husband slept on a converted sofa in the living room.
 For 12 years this was their routine.

-The husband was a carpenter and worked sporadically when work was available.
-Mrs. Mendoza received help in the form of food stamps and collected cans.
-She also made tamales and sold them in her community.
-But even that was not enough for them to pay for the necessities.
-As her children grew and as they began to feel the need for privacy and independence, Mrs. Mendoza saw a real deterioration of her family’s unity.
-“I noticed my children’s attitudes began to shift to a real rebellion towards me and my husband.
-For the first time my oldest son’s grades were F’s and he began to show us a side of him that was unusual.”
+As their children grew to adolescence, the lack of privacy became increasingly difficult and tensions ran high.
+Ana saw a real deterioration in her family’s cohesiveness and sense of hope.
+“I noticed my children’s attitudes began to shift to a real rebellion against me and my husband.
+For the first time my oldest son’s grades were F’s and he began to show us a side of himself that was unusual.”

 “My children are now happier; they feel like they can do anything.”
-Her son’s grades improved as well from F’s to B’s.
+Her son’s grades improved from F’s to B’s.
 “I began to take more interest in my children’s education by attending parent-teacher conferences.”
-Her oldest daughter Brenda, 21, is now a registered nurse and her other daughter Jacqueline, 18, is now in college.
-Her son will be graduating from High School this year.
-Now, the youngest who is 9, looks up to older siblings.
+Her oldest daughter Brenda, 21, is now a registered nurse and her daughter Jacqueline, 18, is in college.
+Her son will be graduating from high school this year.
+Now, the youngest who is 9, looks up to his older siblings.

-Ana, Laura, Fabi, Natalie, Karina, and Isabel...
-They couldn’t be more different in terms of personality, family composition, dreams and desires.
-Each had an unmistakable style all their own: Ana, the quiet, studious one; Natalie, the self assured, independent one; Laura, the lively, humorous one.
-Yet, they all shared one common bond: being the children of immigrants who faced daunting economic, educational, and personal struggles.
+Ana, Laura, Natalie… They couldn’t be more different in terms of personality, family composition, dreams and desires.
+Each has an unmistakable style all her own: Ana, the quiet, studious one; Natalie, the self assured, independent one; Laura, the lively, humorous one.
+But they shared a common bond: being the children of immigrants who faced daunting economic, educational, and personal struggles.
+By and large, their parents had received only minimal education, most dropping out after middle school.
+And all three girls lived at Highland Village.

-Most of their parents had received only minimal education and the majority had not gotten past Middle School.
-The girls also happened to live at the Highland Village Apartments.
-Before WORKS developed Highland Village, gang members, prostitutes, and drug dealers defiantly roamed the neighborhood and claimed it as their own.
-Children walked through this spectacle day in and day out on their way to and from school.
-The road to a High School diploma seemed booby-trapped with the usual obstacles associated with neglected low-income communities----teen pregnancy, soaring drop out rates, gang involvement, economic hardships, depression, and low-self esteem.
+Before WORKS developed Highland Village, gang members, prostitutes, and drug dealers claimed the neighborhood as their own.
+Children walked through this dangerous scene day in and day out on their way to and from school.
+The road to a high school diploma seemed booby-trapped with all of the obstacles associated with neglected low-income communities—-teen pregnancy, soaring drop out rates, gang involvement, economic hardships, depression, and low self-esteem.

-Emboldened by the support and structure provided by WORKS, families began to stand up for their beliefs and people took notice.
-The Community Center thrived with activity offering a variety of programs including ESL, after school tutoring, and computer instruction at no cost to the residents and neighbors of Highland Village.
+Emboldened by the support and structure offered by WORKS in this renovated apartment community, families began to stand up for their beliefs and people took notice.
+The Community Center hummed with activity, offering a variety of programs including English as a Second Language, after school tutoring, and computer instruction at no cost to residents and neighbors of Highland Village.

-Almost six years later, the girls are now young women who proved the naysayers wrong.
-They all graduated from High School and are currently enrolled in or attending college.
-They now beam with pride at being not only first generation high school graduates in their families, but also first generation college students...and surely not the last.
+Almost six years later, the girls are now young women who have defied the odds.
+They all graduated from high school and are currently enrolled in or attending college.
+They beam with pride at being not only the first generation to graduate high school in their families, but also the first to attend college.
+They will surely not be the last.